CGIF Brand Story

 CGIF Brand Voice

-In terms of the CGIF's brand voice, we aim to stay consistent in our language whenever we are distributing or posting something from the foundation.
-Remember, our audience is K-12 educators, students, ACerS members and stakeholders, and industry professionals in the ceramics and glass fields, so we want to keep our language professional, friendly, and easy to follow.
+In terms of the CGIF's brand voice, aim to stay consistent in language whenever you are distributing or posting something from the foundation.
+Remember, our audience is K-12 educators, students, ACerS members and stakeholders, and industry professionals in the ceramics and glass industry, so we want to keep our language professional, friendly, and easy to follow.

-Remember, brand voice is the consistent voice that we present as a foundation.
+Remember, brand voice is the consistent voice that we present as an organization.
 Brand tone is what differs between messages from a company.
-For example, a LinkedIn post about our CGIF Friday Focus has a much different tone than a CGIF board meeting agenda.
+For example, a LinkedIn post about our CGIF Friday Focus has a much different tone than an email to the CGIF Board of Trustees.

 • Do... stay consistent with the language of whatever platform you are writing for